abhinav290/Scalable-IOT-Simulation/README.md

 2. Run `iot/edge/critical_edge/base.py` to start the critical edge node.
 3. Run `iot/body1/sink/sink.py` to start the sink node.
 4. Set the `status` in the `config` file of the sensor you want to start and run its corresponding python script.
-5. Once simulation is done run `iot/edge_node/upload_to_s3.py` to upload the data to S3 bucket after updating the bucket name in the script.
+5. Once sensors are running and data has reached edge node, run `iot/edge_node/upload_to_s3.py` to upload the data to S3 bucket after updating the bucket name in the script.
 6. To display the data on the dashboard run `iot/edge/download_s3_file.py` after updating the bucket name and file path for your system.
+7. To view the data on the dashboard, move to the directory where AngularJS code is present.
+8. Run `ng serve --live-reload false` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will not automatically reload if you change any of the source files.

 Simulation ends here.